jlmar2222/House_Renting_Alicante/README.md

 - Pandas
 - Matplotlib

-We have added a virtual enviroment in the 'env' directory in case you need it.
-In orther to start it you have to run the env/Scripts/activate programe.

 ### Steps to follow

 In orhter to get the clean csv file with the data you must run the program in the next order: